|

 Solid state structure

-What follows is the calculated isotope pattern for the RbCl unit with the most intense ion set to 100%.
+The chart below shows the calculated isotope pattern for the formula RbCl with the most intense ion set to 100%.

 References